-Basically the same thing for many of the others.
-“Avoid too much sodium” and ended up ““Choose and prepare foods with little salt.”
+Basically, the same with many of the others.
+“Avoid too much sodium”; ended up “Choose and prepare foods with little salt.”

 As the American public has gotten fatter, and sicker, you’d think the recommendations would get more stringent, more emphatic.
-Instead, there appeared to be more emphasis on the industry’s bottomline, and on America’s waistline, or lifeline.
+Instead, there appeared to be more emphasis on the industry’s bottom line, and less on America’s waistline, or lifeline.

 Please consider volunteering to help out on the site.